-This article outlines how a simple chromatographic model can predict the impact of pH and ionic strength on HIC chromatograms.
+In collaboration with GSK, this article outlines how a simple chromatographic model can predict the impact of pH and ionic strength on HIC chromatograms.

 Hydrophobic interaction chromatography (HIC) is a separation technique widely used for the purification of therapeutic proteins.
 The main leverages identified to operate HIC processes are solution pH and ionic strength.